Skip to content

 District of ColumbiaGraduated4% – 10.75%April 15

-For 2025, a number of states lowered state taxes or switched from a graduated rate to a flat rate.
+For 2026, a handful of states lowered their state income tax rates or switched from a graduated rate to a flat rate.
 Key changes include:

 Nebraska